abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

     - like action-constants in `Vuex`, `redux`
   - it's like `Object.freeze` and [literal types](#literal-types) for objects

+- It usually **starts with uppercase letter** by convention to differentiate it from other variables
 - `enum` is **only** used to provide other engineers with a more understandable way to refer to a set of related values, and there're no other benefits to using it

 - Example